Best Plastic Free Coffee Machines

 Since percolators recycle the brewed water through the grounds, this can result in a grainy and bitter brew if you let it run for too long.

-But no matter which coffee machine you get, you’ll need a good way to store your beans.
+But no matter which espresso machine you get, you’ll need a good way to store your beans.
 Airscape offers a slick container that squeezes the air out via plunger lid with a valve in it.
 The Airscape is also made out of 18/8 grade stainless steel.

 What about manual pour over brewing?